-Currently, around £1,000,000 per annum is distributed by The Trust to organisations and individuals in the Borough of Bedford through the Responsive Grants Programme.
+Currently, around £500,000 per annum is distributed by The Trust to organisations and individuals in the Borough of Bedford through the Responsive Grants Programme.
+We also have a number of themed programmes which increase our grantmaking pot to approximately £1,200,000.
+Details of the themed programmes, Transitions, Resilience (Psychological Fitness) and Isolation are available on our website.